MatousAc/julipp/README.md

         * y(3) # cannot call this (in both implementations)
         * y3 # well, this is just a variable, guys
         * 3 y # no spaces!
+[ ] null value: there is a nill value - "nothing"
 [ ] variables
   [x] *identifiers* can begin with "a-z", "A-Z", or ascii symbols such as "_" if that character is not otherwise used by the language (we're not using "#^-+=!@~" and such)
+  [x] I won't allow access to purely underscore variables [ ] *scoping*
+  [ ] I plan to provide functionality of a global scope (with the lexical scoping that Julia is supposed to have) and soft local scopes
-  [x] I won't allow access to purely underscore variables [ ] local variables can be declared using the **local** keyword or without it [ ] variables can also be declared in the global scope using **global** anywhere a variable could regularly be declared [ ] implicit variable declaration supported
+  [ ] local variables can be declared using the **local** keyword or without it [ ] variables can also be declared in the global scope using **global** anywhere a variable could regularly be declared [ ] implicit variable declaration supported
-  [ ] *scoping*: I plan to provide functionality of a global scope (with the lexical scoping that Julia is supposed to have) and soft local scopes
 [ ] keywords: below is a list of julia's keywords. to keep in the spirit of the language, all of the keywords will be scanned, but while parsing, any keyword that is not supported will be reported as an error.
-  [ ] **supported**: continue do else elseif end false for global if local true while [ ] **not supported**: baremodule begin break catch export finally try using import let macro module quote struct [ ] function calling
+  [ ] **supported**: begin break continue do else elseif end false global if local true while [x] **not supported**: baremodule catch export finally for try using import let macro module quote struct [ ] function calling
   [ ] I plan to support passing parameters and calling on identifiers that are pre-defined by the language [ ] this includes **println()** or **round()** or other functions I have specified to support